CLI Reference

 --no-inputDisable interactive terminal input-

---fast and --deep are mutually exclusive.
-Depth flags apply only to database connections.
+Database ingest always builds enriched context and requires a configured model and embeddings (run ktx setup); connections without that configuration fail before any work starts.
 Query-history flags apply only to database connections that support query history.
 The window flag applies to BigQuery and Snowflake; Postgres reads the current pg_stat_statements aggregate data instead of a time-windowed history table.
-Query-history ingest runs after fast ingest and requires deep ingest readiness.
+Query-history ingest runs after the schema scan.

 When more than one connection is selected, database ingest runs first, then context-source ingest and memory updates run for context-source connections.